 TRiA’s own functionality is split into roughly three “buckets”: Performance, Cost Optimization, and Security & Compliance.
 These buckets cover all of the necessary functions listed above.
 (You can learn more about the benefits of using TRiA here, or simply request a free demo.)

 First Steps Toward Proper Cloud Management

 Finding the right CMP is important.
-But before you even begin shopping around, make sure you and your team have a detailed outline of your goals and your “must haves” when it comes to CMPs.
-It’s all too easy to be wowed by the bells and whistles of a platform, but then regret the buying decision later when you realize that the core functionality you need is not there, or is difficult to implement.
+But before you even begin shopping around, make sure you and your team have a detailed outline of your goals and your “must-haves” when it comes to CMPs.
+It’s all too easy to be wowed by the bells and whistles of a platform.
+However, you can also regret buying later when you realize the functionality you need isn’t there or is difficult to implement.

 Contact Connectria if you want more help with these initial steps, we’d be happy to go into more detail with you.
 Knowing your goals is also important.
 Is it more of a priority to control costs?
 Do you need to reduce the time to deployment?
 Are you having trouble managing multiple clouds?
 Do you need to set yourself up for management internally or do you want to work with a managed services provider?
 Your choices here will affect which CMP you choose and how you take your steps toward better cloud management.